Find a Registered Dental Hygienist

 • Severe disease requiring hospitalization is uncommon, and case fatality is low.
 Most infected persons (about 80%) display no overt signs or symptoms.

-• In symptomatic individuals, Zika virus infection is usually a mild illness with two or more of acute onset of low-grade fever (less than 38.5 °C); transient arthritis or arthralgia (notably in the small joints of hands and feet) with possible joint swelling; maculopapular rash (possibly pruritic); and non-purulent conjunctivitis (red eyes).
+• In symptomatic individuals, non-congenital Zika virus infection is usually a mild illness with two or more of acute onset of low-grade fever (less than 38.5 °C); transient arthritis or arthralgia (notably in the small joints of hands and feet) with possible joint swelling; maculopapular rash (possibly pruritic); and non-purulent conjunctivitis (red eyes).
 Other signs/symptoms include myalgia (muscle pain), headache, retro-orbital pain, nausea, and diarrhea.
 The flu-like illness usually resolves within 2 to 7 days.

-• While Zika virus infection’s signs/symptoms overlap with those of dengue and chikungunya, persons infected with DENV tend to have more bone and muscle pain, neutropenia, thrombocytopenia, and hemorrhagic manifestations, and persons infected with CHIKV are more likely to have high fever, pronounced joint pain, arthritis, rash, and lymphopenia.
+• While non-congenital Zika virus infection’s signs/symptoms overlap with those of dengue and chikungunya, persons infected with DENV tend to have more bone and muscle pain, neutropenia, thrombocytopenia, and hemorrhagic manifestations, and persons infected with CHIKV are more likely to have high fever, pronounced joint pain, arthritis, rash, and lymphopenia.
 Conjunctivitis is more commonly associated with symptomatic ZIKV infection than with CHIKV infection, and not at all with DENV infection.

 References and sources of more detailed information